5afe/safe/specs/create_password/01_main.rst

   - Nobody can open the app or confirm transactions without the password
   - We can encrypt the private key of the device.

-- Most devices have a fingerprint sensor.
+- Most devices have a biometric authentication sensor.
 Users should be able to    use it additionally to the password.
 - We need the user to agree to the Terms and Privacy Policy.

 Inputs
 -----------

+.. _`password requirements`: ../common/password_requirements.rst

-- New password
+- New password that meets the `password_requirements`_

-  - Minimum 8 characters (>=8)
-  - At least 1 number
-  - At least 1 letter
-  - No more than 2 identical characters in a row
-    (e.g. 111 is not allowed, 11 is fine)
-  - Maximum length?

 - Repeat new password